rugved88/Vehicle-Counting-Machine-Learning-Project/README.md

 - **Mean Absolute Error (MAE):**  7.8346📉
 - **Loss:** 121.1611  📊

-### Confusion Matrix
-_Add confusion matrix here or describe how it can be generated/viewed._ 🧩

 ### Training and Validation Loss Graphs
 _Add training and validation loss graphs here._ 📉📈